DATA INTEGRATION TO SOLVE YOUR GDPR CHALLENGES

 GDPR has also had a wealth of positive side effects such as improved cyber security and brand safety (as the risk of data breach is removed).
 Noticeably, GDPR has also allowed people to be able to surf websites hours at a time without the risk of being overwhelmed with ads from other unknown “related” organizations.

 But more than anything else, GDPR has had the huge benefit of putting data protection on the agenda of organization leaders - small and large.
-And, with the appointment of a data protection officer (DPO) in each company, it has made sure that this focus will remain.New call-to-action
+And, with the appointment of a data protection officer (DPO) in each company, it has made sure that this focus will remain.Data Integration Handbook

 HOW DATA INTEGRATION HELPS DATA PROTECTION